Environmental Health Courses

 EHS doctoral students engage in research after entering candidacy; research must contribute to students’ overall training and allow them to make progress in the program.
 Examples of typical student research activities include: writing a dissertation proposal, writing a dissertation chapter, or preparing a grant proposal.

-Students may be interested in taking courses that are not available at Emory through the Atlanta Regional Council for Higher Education (ARCHE) program.
-Students can take advantage of courses offered at the Georgia Institute of Technology School of Civil Engineering and/or at the Georgia Institute of Technology, College of Architecture, City Planning Program.
+Students may be interested in taking courses not available at Emory through the Atlanta Regional Council for Higher Education (ARCHE) program.
+Students can take advantage of courses offered at the Georgia Institute of Technology School of Civil Engineering or at the Georgia Institute of Technology, College of Architecture, City Planning Program, for example.